Phillip Spaulding: Storylines

 Not long after, Phillip had an affair with Rick's girlfriend, Meredith Reade after the couple had broken up.
 Distraught, Phillip agreed not to tell Rick about it and was genuinely relieved when the couple patched things up and got married.
 Later Meredith found herself pregnant and although Rick knew he wasn't the father, agreed to raise the child as his own without knowing whom the father was.
 Along came Blake Lindsey, Phillip's PR-agent at Spaulding.
 Phillip fell in love with her but didn't know Blake was actually paid by Alan to spy on him.
 After Alex revealed Blake's schemes and her true identity as the daughter of presumed dead Roger Thorpe, Phillip bitterly left Blake but, later, he forgave her and the couple reconciled.
 Then tragedy struck in April 1989, when during the delivery of Meredith's baby, Rick was forced to choose between Meredith's life and that of the unborn child.
 Rick chose Meredith.
 Later, Rick learned from a letter from Alan that Phillip was the father.
-Though Phillip tried to explain it happened before the couple had married and after they had had temporarily broken up, Rick still felt betrayed and it took him a long time to forgive Phillip.
+Though Phillip tried to explain it happened before the couple had married and after they had temporarily broken up, Rick still felt betrayed and it took him a long time to forgive Phillip.
 Prior to Phillip and Blake's wedding, a series of accidents started occurring.
 The trouble came to a climax at their wedding when gunfire rang out and Phillip was shot!
 It was then that the truth came out: Alan was behind the accidents in order to keep Blake from marrying Phillip and accidentally shot Phillip after having a struggle with a very much alive Roger.
 While Roger was exposed to everyone, Alan wasn't exposed immediately as the shooter.
 Roger was first suspected but finally convinced Ross, Phillip and Alan-Michael of Alan's crimes so the three decided to trick Alan into walking again.
 While Alex was in Europe, Roger appeared into the Spaulding mansion and appeared to shoot Phillip and Alan-Michael.
 Shocked, Alan stood up from his wheelchair, was exposed of all crimes and went to jail.
 Immediately after his arrest Alan told Phillip he'd forged Beth's death certificate: there was no proof Beth was dead.